Chapter Grants

 • Gets Alpha Chi members involved in hands-on community service

-For example, creative writing contests, debates, journals, speakers, colloquia, panel discussions, student presentation conferences, academic poster forums, grad school or resume-building workshops, academic networking, etc. Highlight Alpha Chi's unique multidisciplinary nature whenever possible.
+Creative writing contests, debates, journals, speakers, colloquia, panel discussions, student presentation events, poster forums, grad school or resume-building workshops, academic networking, etc. Highlight Alpha Chi's unique multidisciplinary nature whenever possible.

-Non-academic projects that benefit the campus, local school outreach, underserved communities, or organizations among the broader local community.
+Non-academic projects that benefit the campus, local school outreach, under-served communities, or organizations among the broader local community.
 Service proposals must involve hands-on service opportunities for chapter members.
-Visible campus publicity is required if the activity will be held-off campus.
+Highly visible campus publicity is required if the activity will be held-off campus.

 Eligibility

 • Only active chapters may apply.
-An Active Chapter is defined as one that initiated new members during the previous academic year or has already sent invitations in the current academic year.
+An Active Chapter is defined as one that initiated new members during the previous academic year or has already inducted new members in the current academic year.

 • A chapter may only seek funding for ONE activity per academic year.